MAY 2026

 1. Market Demand and Inventory Needs

 Dealers look at what’s currently selling in the used car market.
 If your vehicle is in high demand, like a reliable SUV or fuel-efficient sedan, it may receive a higher trade-in value.
-If the market is saturated or the dealer already has similar inventory, your offer may be lower.
+If the dealer already has similar inventory, your offer may be lower.

 2. Vehicle Condition